GallagherSecurity/cc-rest-docs/training/README.md

         "href": "https://localhost:8904/api/cardholders/325/personal_data/8449"
     }

-Notice that the image PDF does not show in a cardholder’s details, because they can be massive.
+Notice that the image PDF does not show in a cardholder's details, because they can be massive.
 Instead you get a URL.
 If you follow that link you will see the image.

 In order to send binary data in JSON (which cannot contain non-printable characters), you have to